-Moody's, S&P and Fitch Ratings have assigned their municipal bond ratings of "Aaa," "AAA" and "AAA," respectively, to the Insured Bonds with the understanding that upon the delivery of the Bonds, the Insurer will issue its financial guaranty insurance policy.
-The underlying and uninsured ratings on the Bonds are "Aa3" by Moody's, "AA-" by S&P and "A+" by Fitch Ratings.
+Moody's and S&P have assigned their municipal bond ratings of "Aaa" and "AAA," respectively, to the Insured Bonds with the understanding that upon the delivery of the Bonds, FGIC will issue its municipal bond insurance policy with respect to the FGIC Insured Bonds, and FSA will issue its municipal bond insurance policy with respect to the FSA Insured Bonds.
+Moody's and S&P have also assigned underlying and uninsured ratings of "Aa3" and "AA-," respectively, to the Bonds.
 The District has furnished to each rating agency certain materials and information with respect to itself and the Bonds.
 Generally, rating agencies base their ratings on such information and materials and on their own investigations, studies and assumptions.
-Each rating reflects only the view of the rating agency and any explanation of the significance of such rating may be obtained only from the issuing rating agency furnishing the same, at the following addresses: Moody's Investors Service, Inc., 99 Church Street, New York, New York 10007, telephone: (212) 533-0300, Standard & Poor's, 55 Water Street, New York, New York 10041, telephone: (212) 438-2124 and Fitch Ratings, One State Street Plaza, New York, New York 10004, telephone: (212) 908-0500.
+Each rating reflects only the view of the respective rating agency, and any explanation of the significance of such rating may be obtained only from the issuing rating agency furnishing the same, at the following addresses: Moody's Investors Service, Inc., 99 Church Street, New York, New York 10007, telephone: (212) 533-0300 and Standard & Poor's, 55 Water Street, New York, New York 10041, telephone: (212) 438-2124.
 There is no assurance that any such rating will continue for any given period of time or that it will not be revised downward or withdrawn entirely by such rating agency, if, in its judgment, circumstances so warrant.
-Any such downward revision or withdrawal of any such rating may have an adverse effect on the market price of the Bonds.
+Any such downward revision or withdrawal of any such rating may have an adverse effect on the market price of the Bonds